 6. Install Solar Powered Exterior LED Lights

-Exterior lights can help make your home safe and attractive in the dark, but hard wired exterior lights will use electricity and inflate your utility bills.
-To save money and energy, install solar powered exterior LED lights.
+Exterior lights can help make your home safe and attractive in the dark, but hard-wired exterior lights will use electricity and inflate your utility bills.
+To save money and energy, install solar-powered exterior LED lights.
 These lights run on batteries that are recharged during daylight hours.

 Tashman Home Center

-As your neighborhood home improvement store, Tashman Home Center, is the place to head to for the above mentioned items or anything you might need to help you improve your home’s efficiency.
-Tashman Home Center’s Hardware Store is now open every day to better serve you or shop on line at TashmanHomeCenter.com, because we carry it all, from light fixtures to paint brushes, cleaning products and more.
-We have a knowledgeable and friendly staff and we’re always happy to help in any way we can!
+As your neighborhood home improvement store, Tashman Home Center is the place to go for the above-mentioned items or anything else you might need to improve your home’s efficiency.
+We carry everything, from light fixtures to paint brushes, cleaning products, and more.
+Our knowledgeable and friendly staff is always happy to help!